conorsleith/GitVersionTree/README.md

 GitVersionTree
 --------------

-A tool to help visualize git revisions and branches.
+A cross-platform desktop tool (now powered by [Avalonia UI](https://avaloniaui.net/)) to help visualize git revisions and branches on Windows, macOS, and Linux.

 Introduction
 ------------